May, May go away.

 Stay with me, Sweet Boy.

 Today, Juju and Joshie left for the WIAA State Wrestling Meet.
 I sent them on their way, with bags and bags full of ‘all the right food’, ‘good luck blankets’, ‘motivational notes only-to-be-opened-at-specific-times’, and ‘pinkie promises’ to keep me updated with every last detail.
-After hugging them for the fourth time, I released them for their chariot.
+After hugging them for the fourth time, I released them for their chariot…okay, a yellow school bus – but a chariot none the less.
 God bless them for putting up with my neuroses.
 I did my best to burn the image of them running towards the gym doors, filled with fleeing innocence, into the permanent parts of my brain.
-As they rounded the corner out of my view, my darling Juju poked his head back in my direction – one more time…and waved good-bye.
+As they rounded the corner out of my view, my darling Juju stopped; then poked his head back in my direction – and waved good-bye…one more time.
 I almost collapsed right onto the floor.
 Goodness gracious, as you know – I love that Juju more than words can explain.

 I shoved the sob rising in my throat firmly against the back of my chest.
 As I held it in place, tears began to beat against the backs of my eyes.
 True to Wrestling Momma form, I pinned the pressure and the tears in place…right up until 3:09.
 As I attempted to flee for the Exit door – my ever-insightful, keenly astute friend stopped me in my tracks.
 She said, “This all has to be equal parts heart-warming and heart-breaking for you.”
 And just like that, I came undone.